-The Navajo Nation is the only affected land user and provided the necessary consent from the District 19 Land Board member, Veronica Pablo-Tso.
+The Navajo Nation is the only affected land user and provided the necessary consent from the District 19 Land Board member, Jerry Castiano.

-Field clearance complete, land user consent, map and all supporting documents are attached for your information and reference.
+Field clearance complete, consent, map and supporting documents are all attached for your information and reference.

 cc: Project file